JuanmaDevG/cream/README.md

 ## What is cargs?

 cargs is essentially an entire library that offers a very lightweigh runtime that can be used for any argument parsing purpose.
-It provides a set of functions that let you manage every little detail about the argument parsing in your program.
+It provides a set of functions that let you manage every little detail about the argument parsing in your program **THE EASIEST WAY POSSIBLE**.

 It is **NOT JUST command line arguments**, it supports multiple argument loads, integrated _argument rule creation_, has a little **error system** that will be updated with time, and integrated automatic self memory management default set of functions (no need to free or manage pointer ownership).